iTrust-SUTD/pynmap_scanner/README.md

 A python script that allows you to scan your network in 4 different modes.(Ping, scan os, scan ports or do all 3)

 ### Requirements
-* Python >= 3.10
+* Python >= 3.11
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Installation
 * With pip
    ```
-   pip install -r requirements.txt
    pip install python-nmap
    pip install python3-nmap
    ```
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Usage
-* Add some text here
+* Use administrator mode command line to run this code
    ```
-   -Use administrator mode command line to run this code
-   -Once inside cd to the file lol2.py was downloaded in
-   -run python lol2.py
+   python main.py
+   ```
-   When running the code, it will ask you for a network/device to scan.
+   When running the code, it will prompt you for a network/device to scan.

-   Input the IP address of the device/network(e.g.127.0.0.1).
+   Input the IP address of the device/network(e.g. 192.168.1.12 or 192.168.1.0/24).

    After that choose from Ping, scan os, scan ports or all.
 Choose the option you want.

-   After a while it should say that the output is in a file with the time you inputted the options.
+   The program will scan the device/network and output a file with the time you inputted the options.

-   For example at 12:42 pm on 13 March 2020, I chose to scan os of 127.0.0.1,
-   the file name should be OS_2020-03-13 1242.txt.
+   For example at 12:42 pm on 13 March 2020, I chose to scan os of 127.0.0.1, the file name should be OS_2020-03-13_1242.txt.
-   ```

 <p align="right">(<a href="#top">back to top</a>)</p>